Updated November 27, 2019

 To Cover or Not to Cover

-On the one hand, a cover protects your machine from debris, falling ice and other build-ups that can get lodged in your system over the winter.
-On the other, covers can cause air flow problems that trap moisture in your system or create a cozy home for an animal looking to stay warm, both of which can lead to damaged parts.
+On the one hand, a cover protects your machine from debris, falling ice, and other build-ups that can get lodged in your system over the winter.
+On the other hand, covers can cause airflow problems that trap moisture in your air conditioner or create a cozy home for an animal looking to stay warm, both of which can lead to damaged parts.

-- Have Your Equipment Serviced
+Get Your Equipment Serviced